 In an official report sent to the service, it states: “It is a high quality, innovative, and progressive service.

 “The visiting team found this to be an exceptional endoscopy service.
 It exemplifies genuine and inclusive teamwork from the executive team down to the domestic staff.”

-It was also acknowledged the achievement to recently open a new cutting-edge regional training facility at the Hartlepool site as part of the newly formed Northern Endoscopy Training Academy.
+It also acknowledged the achievement to recently open a new cutting-edge regional training facility at the Hartlepool site.
+This was opened as part of the newly formed Northern Endoscopy Training Academy.

 Joan Lattaway, endoscopy service manager, said: “To once again receive such an excellent assessment is fantastic recognition of the dedication and commitment the team has to the service and our patients.

 “Each and every member of the team goes above and beyond to do all we can for our patients.
 And that is clearly shown in this report.